HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

   sql_file="adoption_of_image_formats_in_ssgs.sql"
 ) }}

-As one of the newer generation of image formats, <a hreflang="en" href="https://developers.google.com/speed/webp/">WebP</a> has 18.0% of usage among Jamstack sites.
-Compared to [last year's results](../2020/jamstack#image-formats), when WebP had only 3%, we can say it's a great improvement over one year.
+As one of the newer generation of image formats, <a hreflang="en" href="https://developers.google.com/speed/webp/">WebP</a> has 5.1% of usage among Jamstack sites.
+Compared to [last year's results](../2020/jamstack#image-formats), when WebP had only 3%, we can say it's a good improvement over one year.

 Still, the most used is PNG at 29.0% and JPEG at 26.2%, GIF at 19.5%, and SVG is used on 18.0% of web pages.